 Unlike other commodities, uranium does not trade on an open market.
 Contracts are negotiated privately between buyers and sellers.
-Sales contracts vary in quantity and duration from spot market transactions, typically one-time, near-term deliveries involving as little as 25,000 lbs. $U_3O_8$ , to long term sales agreements covering deliveries over multiple future years with quantities in the hundreds of thousands to millions of pounds of $U_3O_8$ .
-This economic analysis assumes a variable price per pound for $U_3O_8$ over the life of the Project ranging from \$63.04 in 2027 up to \$66.04 per pound starting in 2030.
+Sales contracts vary in quantity and duration from Spot Market transactions, typically one-time, near-term deliveries involving as little as 25,000 lbs.
+U_3O_8 , to long term sales agreements covering deliveries over multiple future years with quantities in the hundreds of thousands to millions of pounds of U_3O_8 .
+This economic analysis assumes a variable price per pound for U_3O_8 over the life of the Project ranging from \$61.68 in Year 1 up to \$66.04 per pound starting in Year 8.
+This price forecast is based on a combination of projections from expert market analysts at institutions including VIII Capital Corp.
+(2021); Cantor Fitzgerald Canada Corporation (2021); H.C.
+Wainwright & Co.
+(2021); and UxC, LLC (2021).
+The QP believes that the estimates are appropriate for use in this evaluation.